List of Peaky Blinders characters: Ben Younger

 Ben Younger (portrayed by Kingsley Ben-Adir) is a colonel and head of army intelligence.
 He arrives in Birmingham and arrests Ada Shelby for her communist history.
-He works closely with Tommy throughout the fifth series and is killed after receiving sensitive information about Oswald Mosley’s assassination.
+He works closely with Tommy throughout the fifth series and is killed after receiving sensitive information about Oswald Mosley's assassination.

+Before his death, Ben had a brief, secret relationship with Ada Shelby, resulting in pregnancy.
+Ben died never knowing Ada was pregnant.
+Ada gives birth to a daughter named Elizabeth "Betty" Younger following Ben's death.

 Frances

-Frances (portrayed by Pauline Turner) is the housekeeper of Arrow House, employed during the Shelby family’s imprisonment.
-She tends to the household and cares for Tommy’s two-year-old son, Charles.
-During the sixth series, she attends Tommy’s farewell meal at Arrow House before its demolition.
+Frances (portrayed by Pauline Turner) is the housekeeper of Arrow House, employed during the Shelby family's imprisonment.
+She tends to the household and cares for Tommy's two-year-old son, Charles.
+During the sixth series, she attends Tommy's farewell meal at Arrow House before its demolition.